 Participants who do not wish to cross the main Goolwa channel can launch their vessel at the Coorong Quays marina boat-ramp, thus the entire course is within the protected waters of the Coorong Quays.
 From the boat ramp to the Providence bridge is approximately 1.2km.
 As this is not part of the official course, participants who choose this option do need to make their own travel arrangements to and from the GAC.

-Directions - click the plus symbol for more detail
+Directions - click plus ⊕ for more detail

 Leg 1.
 (1.2km)

-Starting from the GAC, head straight across to the Aggies Creek entrance to the Coorong Quays marina.
+Starting from the GAC, head straight across the Goolwa Channel to the Aggies Creek entrance to the Coorong Quays marina.

-Important: As you approach the marina entrance you are now crossing the main navigational channel.
+Important: As you approach the marina entrance you will be crossing the main navigational channel.
 Please be aware of any powered vessels using this channel.